Robert Patterson (general): Political career

 Patterson was influential in Pennsylvania politics as a Jacksonian Democrat.
 He was one of the five Col. Pattersons in the Pennsylvania Convention who nominated Andrew Jackson for the presidency and in 1836 was President of the Pennsylvania Electoral College that cast the vote for Martin Van Buren.

 During the contested election of President Rutherford B. Hayes, Patterson was asked by President Ulysses S. Grant to travel to Washington, D.C. and negotiate with congressional members from the South.

 Personal life

-In 1817, he married Sarah Engle of the Germantown neighborhood of Philadelphia.
+In 1817, Patterson married Sarah Engle of the Germantown neighborhood of Philadelphia.

 He was appointed president of the board of visitors to West Point twice - the first time by General Andrew Jackson in 1835 and the second time by President Rutherford B. Hayes.

 He was president of the Aztec Club of 1847 from 1867 to 1881 and was a Companion of the Military Order of the Loyal Legion of the United States.
 During his tenure as President of the Aztec Club, the club successfully changed from a military society to a hereditary one.

 He was a member of the Friendly Sons of St. Patrick, a trustee of Lafayette College in Easton, Pennsylvania, from 1826 to 1835, and president of the college's board of trustees from 1876 to 1881.